trevisanj/PFANT/README.md

 Input data contists of:
   1. stellar parameters (temperature, chemical abundances etc.) and running settings (_e.g._, calculation wavelength interval);
-  2. star-independent data: line lists, atmospheric model grid, partition functions etc. that are unlikely to be modified.
+  2. star-independent physical data: line lists, atmospheric model grid, partition functions etc. that are unlikely to be modified.
      We refer to these as "common" data.

 First let's create a new directory: